kashafu/leetcode-practice/README.md

 # Practise & Solution.

-Find the fibonacci series with positive
+Find the fibonacci series iterative with positive